China to merge regulators, create new ministries in biggest revamp in years

 The National Council for Social Security Fund led by former finance minister Lou Jiwei will be managed by the finance ministry, instead of the State Council.

-The securities and state assets regulators were not mentioned among the proposed changes.
+The agriculture ministry, which had not undergone any major change in its role and oversight since 2013, will come under a new ministry that will also be in charge of rural development.

-The proposed changes outlined in the document will be discussed in parliament on Tuesday, and are expected to be formally approved by the largely rubber-stamp parliament on Saturday.
+The proposed changes were discussed in parliament on Tuesday, and are expected to be formally approved on Saturday.

 When the plan is passed, the cabinet will consist of 26 ministries and commissions in addition to the General Office of the State Council.

-Reporting by Shu Zhang, Muyu Xu, Judy Hua and Vincent Lee; Additional reporting by Matthew Miller, Yawen Chen and Stella Qiu in BEIJING; Writing by Ryan Woo; Editing by Richard Pullin, Sam Holmes and Kim Coghill
+Reporting by Shu Zhang, Muyu Xu, Judy Hua and Vincent Lee; Additional reporting by Matthew Miller, Yawen Chen and Stella Qiu in BEIJING and John Ruwitch in SHANGHAI; Writing by Ryan Woo; Editing by Richard Pullin, Sam Holmes and Kim Coghill